wentingsu/Su_Wenting_spring2017/Final/readme.md

 ---

+## Part3:   Analysis

 ## Analysis 1
+> **Analyse the overall Datasets Distribution**

-> 1. There are six numerical factors of happyniess.
+- There are seven numerical factors of happyniess.
 Calculate the total happiness score of each country and showed in a new column.

-##### add picture 1-1
+The outcome is shown below.

+#### Plot 1-1
 ![alt tag](https://github.com/wentingsu/Su_Wenting_spring2017/blob/master/Final/img/img_A1/1-1.png)

-> 2. Sort the data by the total score, and add a new column named Rank to show the happiness rank for each country.
+- Sort the data by the total score, and add a new column named Rank to show the happiness rank for each country.The outcome is shown below.

-##### add picture 1-2
+#### Plot 1-2
 ![alt tag](https://github.com/wentingsu/Su_Wenting_spring2017/blob/master/Final/img/img_A1/1-2.png)
-> **examining univariate and bivariate distributions**

-> 3. ** Visualizing the distribution of overall dataset.**  And analysis according to the plots.
+> ** Visualizing the distribution of overall dataset.**

-#####  add picture 1-5
+- when dealing with a set of data, the first thing we'll do is get a sense for how the variables are distributed.
+The most convenient way to take a quick look at this univariate distribution in seaborn is the distplot() function which is shown below.

+#### Plot 1-5
 ![alt tag](https://github.com/wentingsu/Su_Wenting_spring2017/blob/master/Final/img/img_A1/1-5.png)
-- when dealing with a set of data, the first thing we'll do is get a sense for how the variables are distributed.
-The most convenient way to take a quick look at this univariate distribution in seaborn is the distplot() function.

-- from the plot shown as following.

-- The first line are ** histogram plot ** which represents the distribution of data by forming bins along the range of the ** total score ** from 1 to 9,  and then drawing bars to show the number of observations that fall in each bin.
+- The first subplot are **histogram plot** which represents the distribution of data by forming bins along the range of the **total score** from 1 to 9,  and then drawing bars to show the number of observations that fall in each bin.

-- The second line are ** The kernel density estimate** which can be a useful tool for plotting the shape of a distribution.
+- The second subplot are **The kernel density estimate** which can be a useful tool for plotting the shape of a distribution.
 Like the histogram, the KDE plots encodes the density of observations on one axis with height along the other axis:

-- The last line are the default distplot which represents both the histogram and kernel density estimate.
+- The last subplot are the default distplot which represents both the histogram and kernel density estimate.

-##### Summarize:
+#### Summarize:

 - 1. the most highest score is less than 2015.
 - 2. from these univariate distributions plots we can get the point that both in 2015 and 2016 year, the total score mainly concentrated on the 4.5 to 5.5.
 - 3. the overall trend is the same, but in year 2015 ir sill be more flat than the 2015, which indicates that the overall score is higher than 2015.

-> 4. ** Visualizing the distribution of overall dataset.**  Plotting bivariate distributions
+> **Plotting bivariate distributions.**

 ##### add picture 1-3
 ![alt tag](https://github.com/wentingsu/Su_Wenting_spring2017/blob/master/Final/img/img_A1/1-3.png)